 The Nature and Nurture Behind Sugar Cravings

 If you feel like you’re living in a world that’s compelling you—even cheering you on—to eat more sugar, you’re not imagining it.
 We live in a society saturated with sugar, where highly processed foods (which often contain loads of added sugar, even if they don’t taste sweet) comprise up to 60% of our calories.
-Highly processed foods also tend to be more affordable and easily accessible, which is a result of subsidies that support the production of crops that often make their way into processed foods like corn, soy, and wheat.
-Plus, we’ve been conditioned from an early age to associate sweetness with happiness and comfort.
+Highly processed foods also tend to be more affordable and easily accessible than foods that promote healthy eating, which is a result of subsidies that support the production of crops that often make their way into processed foods like corn, soy, and wheat.
+Plus, we’ve been conditioned from an early age to associate sweet foods with happiness and comfort.
 Celebrating a birthday?
 Of course you’re eating cake.
 Going through a breakup?
 Grab a pint of ice cream and a spoon.

 Even if you’re not trying to conjure a soothing emotion, cravings and habits go hand-in-hand.
 “If you always have a bowl of ice cream at 8 p.m. while you watch a TV show, you’re going to crave ice cream when you watch TV at that time,” says John Apolzan, PhD, assistant professor and nutrition scientist in the department of clinical nutrition and metabolism at Pennington Biomedical Research Center.